15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 Spending some time in the water is recommended, as it is home to a variety of tropical fish and sea turtles.

-The guided kayak tours are a great way to learn about the ecosystem as well.
+The guided kayak tours are a great way to learn about the ecosystem.
 Fishing and boating are also fun options, especially if you want to camp.

 There are two campgrounds here, but they are only accessible by boat.